ravivarmagsi/googleshuttle_demo/README.md

 |-----------------------------------------|

 ## Please fill in your project documentation in this README.md file
+Demonstration of the fully open FABulous eFPGA using the OpenLane flow.

+This repo experiments an implementation of an eFPGA from RTL to GDS with open Skywater-130 PDK.

 Refer to [README](docs/source/index.rst#section-quickstart) for a quickstart of how to use caravel_user_project